Infin8Gamer1/The-Chariot-of-Death/README.md

 ## Cool Features :
 ### You Can Ride on it:
-You were able to rude the chariot.
+You are able to ride the chariot.
 ### It didn't auctualy kill anybody
-Contary to the name of the bot it doesn't auctualy kill you!
+Contary to the name of the bot, it doesn't auctualy kill you!